infinum/android-collar/README.md

 })
 ```
 If you put second parameter *showNotification* as *true* in *LiveCollector*, a notification will show once analytics are gathered and clicking on it will open a dedicated screen.
-Otherwise if set to *false* no notification will be shown but you can always run the UI with following command of getting the launch Intent:
+Otherwise if set to *false* notification will **not** be shown but you can always run the UI with following command of getting the launch Intent:
 ```kotlin
     startActivity(
         CollarUi.launchIntent(this).apply {